$q$-state Potts ice: Quantum -color Potts Ices

-To properly account for the gauss law, and include coulomb interaction effects, a further Lagrange constraint strictly enforcing the gauss law must also be included for a lattice formulation of the theory.
-The longitudinal part of the electric field term that didn't contribute to the photon dynamics must also be included here.
+To properly account for the Gauss law, and include Coulomb interaction effects, a further Lagrange constraint strictly enforcing the Gauss law must also be included for a lattice formulation of the theory.
+The longitudinal part of the electric field term that did not contribute to the photon dynamics must also be included here.
 The matter sector action is then: \begin{widetext}

 \end{widetext} where in the last term, $\langle C_a, C_a'\rangle$ indicates a sum over cells on sublattice $a$ that are nearest neighbor with respect to that sublattice, and $l$ and $l'$ are links which connect $C_a$ and $C'_a$ respectively to the opposite sub-lattice site that sits between them.
-The sum over 3-cycles should be understood as a sum over all sets of three roots that sum to zero, these each corresponding to one primitive equilateral triangle of the root diagram of $\mathfrak{su}(N_c)$.
-Going forward, we will approximate both the fields $\lambda$ and $g$ as fixed constants, which is equivalent to enforcing their corresponding constraints only as an average over space and imaginary time:
+The sum over 3-cycles should be understood as a sum over all sets of three roots that sum to zero, these each corresponding to one primitive equilateral triangle of the root diagram of $\mathfrak{su}(q)$.
+Both the fields $\lambda$ and $g$ may be approximated as fixed constants if the constraints they enforce are relaxed to hold only when averaged over space and imaginary time:

-A few limits of this action will be considered in following subsections, specifically the behavior and RG flow of the bulk, continuum, gauge mean field action in three dimensions (\ref{sec:Landau}), along with a brief discussion of the theory with a dynamical gauge field (\ref{sec:QED}).
+In following sections we will consider effective long-wavelength limits of this action in three spatial dimension, first without a dynamical gauge field (\ref{sec:Landau}), followed by a brief discussion of the theory with gauge field dynamics (\ref{sec:QED}).

-Before this however, let us first return to Eq. (\ref{eq:Matter_effective_action}) and examine the theory without coupling to the gauge field or coulomb interactions whilst still on the lattice.
-The gauge mean field approximation is taken, in the $V>0$ phase, by setting $A=\bar{A}=0$, and the effects of the coulomb interaction are removed by discarding the $E^{\parallel}$ terms in the action.
-Upon integrating over the charge $Q$ (which requires approximating this field as continuous, which is safe provided we are not interested in modeling vison dynamics too carefully), the action can be massaged into a form consisting of a part quadratic in the complex scalar $\phi^{\alpha}$, and a three-field interaction term: